vcangadi1/EELSAnalyser/README.md

 # `EELSAnalyser`

-Contain all the files related to EELS analysis using matlab.

-**Note: The files are not well organised.**
+**Note: The documentation is not complete.
+It has basic import, visualising EELS and quantification through background subtraction.**

 ## Table of Contents
 **[Import EELS data into `EELSAnalyser`](#import-eels-data-into-eelsanalyser)**<br>